 - Construction involving heavy machinery near our easement

 - Planning to cross our easement with heavy equipment

 - Road, rail and service crossings of the easement

 - Forestry cutting and removal

 - Excavation or blasting

 - Paving or changes in existing grades

 - Any other similar activities

 If you are in doubt about possible pipeline locations or permissible uses of or near the Easement, call the Operations office at least 72 hours (three full working days) prior to commencing your work.
 We will identify the location of the pipeline and related facilities, and will provide you with the written permissions you require to proceed.
-You must call before you dig.
+You must click or call before you dig.

 For more detailed pipeline crossing guidelines and information »